auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#boxdetectoroptions)**

-**Basic Node IO:** In its base configuration, this node has one input stream and two output streams.
-The input stream takes `ImagePacket` objects.
-The first output stream produces `DetectionPacket` objects, and the second output stream produces `UInt64Packet` which are intended to be treated as [side packets](#side-packets) containing the detection interval.
+**Basic Node IO:**

+In its base configuration, this node has one input stream and two output streams:
+- The input stream takes `ImagePacket` objects
+- The first output stream produces `DetectionPacket` objects
+- The second output stream produces `UInt64Packet` which are intended to be treated as [side packets](#side-packets) containing the detection interval

 This node can be scaled to receive multiple input video streams, in which case the number of output streams should be one more than the number of input streams.
-For instance, with 3 input video streams, there would be 3 input streams taking `ImagePacket` objects, and 4 output streams, with the first 3 output streams producing `DetectionPacket` objects, and the 4th output stream producing `UInt64Packet` objects containing the detection interval.
-The first `ImagePacket` input stream would correspond to the first `DetectionPacket` output stream, and so on.
+For instance, with 2 input video streams, there would be 2 input streams and 3 output streams:
+- The first input stream takes `ImagePacket` objects
+- The second input stream takes `ImagePacket` objects
+- The first output stream produces `DetectionPacket` objects associated with the first input stream
+- The second output stream produces `DetectionPacket` objects associated with the second input stream
+- The third output stream produces `UInt64Packet` which are intended to be treated as [side packets](#side-packets) containing the detection interval

-NOTE: The number of output streams must be one more than the number of input streams to account for the extra `UInt64Packet` output stream
+*NOTE:* For multiple input video streams, the number of output streams must be one more than the number of input streams to account for the extra `UInt64Packet` output stream

 ## box_segmentor